Lemon-Herb Turkey Breast Recipe is a moist, flavorful roast turkey breast recipe that’s so easy to make! Perfect for Thanksgiving or Christmas dinner!

-Instead, I make turkey breasts.
-And this Lemon-Herb Turkey Breast recipe is one of the best that I’ve tried.
+This Lemon-Herb Turkey Breast recipe is one of the best recipes that I’ve tried.
 The turkey is incredibly juicy and has a nice lemon, herb flavor to it.

 Lemon-Herb Turkey Breast Recipe

 - 6-7 pound bone-in turkey breast

 - 1 tablespoon minced garlic (about 3 cloves)